EoghyUnscripted/100-Days-Of-Code-Python/Level 2 - Intermediate/Day 19 - Turtle: Instances, State, Higher Order Functions/README.md

 While the program shows print statements in the console, I figured this would be better for a user that did not have a console to see the text when running the app.
 Or if it doesn't appear like there is just one winner due to ending position being super close.

-#### Demo Issues

-While my other projects are hosted to Replit for demo, Replit does not properly function with Turtle unless logged into the development environment after forking.
-Replit has no support for input with Turtle and requires the console for input.
-I have posted two links to check out the code in action within these limitations.

 ### Replit Demo

 [Replit Demo - Turtle Race 1](https://replit.com/@EoghyUnscripted/Turtle-Race-1)